KRISHNASAIRAJ/Black-Friday-Sales-Analytics/README.md

 ## Video Explanation

-A detailed explanation video is included in the project files.
+Check out the video below for a detailed explanation of the project:

+[Watch Video](https://youtu.be/izuMOGJygCc) - In this video, I provide a clear explanation of the project architecture and its components, demonstrating how each technology is utilized to create a real-time Black Friday sales analytics solution.

-### Original Products List
+### Original Products List Dataset

 https://www.kaggle.com/datasets/mdhamani/extensive-products-data